cbeck88/visit_struct/README.md

 because it goes somewhat against the design, which views the "`struct` concept" as essentially "sequences of move-invariant values".
 Internally it represents all structs as tuples, and attempts to abstract away details like pointers to members.
 See the `hana` documentation for more on this.

 If you really want or need to be able to get the pointers to members, that's a pretty good reason to use `visit_struct` honestly.
-If you think you need the fusion or hana compatibility, then you should probably avoid anything to do with member pointers here.
+If you think you need the fusion or hana compatibility, then you should probably avoid anything to do with member pointers here, and stick to accessors instead.

 ## Tuple Methods, Indexed Access